jaeyk/tidytweetjson/README.md

 ## How to cite

-If you would like to cite, please follow the below example:
+If you would like to cite, please do something like the following:

 ```
 Jae Yeon Kim.
 (2020). tidyethnicnewws [Computer Software].
 Retrieved from https://github.com/jaeyk/tidyethnicnews